 The fee can be deposited via cash deposit in our bank accounts (HBL & SCB).
 Students/Parents/Guardians can also use online funds-transfer and ATM funds-transfer facilities to do so.
 Moreover, fee can also be paid via Jazz Cash (JC) and Easy Paisa (EP) payment solutions in our JC & EP accounts.

 Fee can be deposited both in installments and lump sum mode.
 Separate kinds of discounts apply in both cases as told above.

-We provide a purely talent-based (full and half fee waiver) scholarship for the aspirants.
-Our scholarship program for competent and talented students is dedicated to Mrs. Syeda Fatimee (CSS 2013 - FSP).
+We provide a purely talent-cum-need based scholarship for the aspirants.
+Our scholarship program for competent, talented yet desrving students is dedicated to Mrs. Syeda Fatimee (CSS 2013 - FSP).
 She joined 42nd Common Training Program (CTP) and belonged to the prestigious Foreign Service of Pakistan (FSP).
 For details about Syeda Fatimee Scholarship Program (SFSP),click here.

 CSS stands for Central Superior Service.
 It is conducted by Federal Public Service Commission (FPSC) Islamabad for the recruitment of candidates for the posts of (BPS-17) in the following services/groups under the Federal Government:

 3. Customs Service of Pakistan

 4. Pakistan Administrative Service (Erstwhile District Management Group)

 5. Office Management Group